|

 Anthurium latifolium

-A beautiful Anthurium from Ecuador, many photos
+large Anthurium from Ecuador, many photos

-on the internet supposedly of Anthurium guildingii are truly Anthurium balaoanum.
+on the internet supposedly of Anthurium guildingii are truly Anthurium balaoanum

-According to information from aroid botanist
+according to information from aroid botanist

 Dr. Thomas B. Croat